Iditbnaya/AVDTerraformAzureAutomation/README.md

   "tenant": "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 }

-5. Create Key vault - if already created give permissions to the service principal on the keyvaoult  - under access configuration create access policy
+5. Create Key vault - if already created give permissions to the service principal on the key vault  - under access configuration create access policy
 6. Give Permissions to the Service principal to manage the AD groups: Add the SP to Groups Administrator role
 7. Create two secrets in the key vault One for the local admin --> "DefaultAdminUser" and one for the password "DefaultAdminPasword"
 8. Edit the Terraform Varaiables File

 For the Hybrid worker:

 10.Create a Linux VM  (I Used Ubuntu)
 11. Connect to the VM and Install Terraform - https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli
 12. Install PowerShell